heitzmann/gdspy/README.md

 Gdspy also includes a simple layout viewer.

-Typical applications of Gdspy are in the fields of electronic chip design, planar lightwave circuit design, and mechanical engineering.
+Typical applications of gdspy are in the fields of electronic chip design, planar lightwave circuit design, and mechanical engineering.

 ## Installation